mzsrtgzr2/mazer/README.md

-# Mazer - Airflow Mazes Scrapper
+# PDF Mazes generator

+This code scraps mazes online, and create a simple PDF file to print.

 ## Tech Stack
 - Python 3.7